YorauKen/ALL-GOOD-s/README.md

 # ALL-GOOD-s
-An E-commerce application
+An E-commerce application with an admin [ All Good's admin ] (https://all-good-s-admin.vercel.app/) and client side application
-[All Good&pos;s admin] (https://all-good-s-admin.vercel.app/)